| First steps with "real" UGens | ||

 doesn't work with the current implementation of PAN2

-) because a UGEN is a
+(branching based on CURRENT-CHANNEL) because a UGEN is a

 rigid object and it is not ductile like a VUG.
 It works only when it is